In Rainbows: Live performances

 On 16 January 2008, a surprise Radiohead performance at the London record shop Rough Trade East was relocated to a nearby club after police raised safety concerns.
 Radiohead toured North America, Europe, South America and Japan from May 2008 until March 2009.
-To determine how they could reduce carbon emissions for the tour, Radiohead commissioned the environmental group Best Foot Forward.
-Based on the findings, Radiohead played in amphitheatres in city centres to reduce reliance on flights for attendees, and used a carbon-neutral "forest" of LEDs on stage.
+To determine how they could reduce carbon emissions, Radiohead commissioned the environmental group Best Foot Forward.
+Based on the findings, Radiohead played in amphitheatres rather than smaller venues and focused on playing in city centres to reduce reliance on flights for attendees.
+They also used a carbon-neutral "forest" of LEDs on stage.

 Radiohead recorded a live video, In Rainbows — From the Basement, broadcast on VH1 in May 2008.
-In February 2009, Yorke and Jonny Greenwood performed "15 Step" with the University of Southern California Marching Band at the televised 51st Annual Grammy Awards.
+In February 2009, Yorke and Jonny Greenwood performed "15 Step" with the University of Southern California Marching Band at the 51st Annual Grammy Awards.